pmundhra/plum-ems/docs/current-state.md

   - Added a `ledger-worker` container that runs `ledger_handler` on `ledger.check_funds`, emits `funds.locked`, and keeps the ledger workflow decoupled from the API service.
   - Added ledger balance, top-up, and history endpoints (T037-T039) with pagination, tenant scoping, and ledger metrics updates.
   - Added an `orchestration-worker` container that reuses the Kafka consumer entrypoint with `KAFKA_IN_TOPICS=endorsement.prioritized,funds.locked,insurer.success` and `ENABLED_HANDLERS=orchestrator_handler` so the orchestrator workflow runs with the same consumer infrastructure.

+- **2025-12-12**:
+  - Completed T045 by wiring a strategy-driven `InsurerGatewayService`/HTTP strategy into a new handler and Docker worker that consumes `insurer.request`/`insurer.request.retry`.
+  - Added `INSURER_GATEWAY_CONFIG` entries for insurers A/B/C, refreshed the test dataset, and ensured Mongo adapter sessions satisfy the new gateway’s audit logging requirements.

 ## Notes